-Travelers are more knowledgeable, tech-savvy and will readily adopt and embrace any technology that offers them a better, smoother and more personalised travel experience.
+Travelers are more knowledgeable and tech-savvy.
+They will readily adopt and embrace any technology that offers them a better, smoother and more personalised travel experience.
 Travel managers are under increasing pressure to satisfy these traveller requirements while still delivering against the company travel objectives.
 Finding ways to maximize the return on trip for the business while monitoring and eliminating unnecessary travel costs can make a big difference to a company’s bottom line.
 So, what is travel performance and how can travel managers drive travel performance while controlling costs to maximise the return on a business trip?

-Improving the business travel experience while maximising the return on trip in terms of productivity.
+Improving the business travel experience while maximising the return on trip in terms of productivity

 While the modern business traveller does not belong to one particular age group, a new generation is pushing new habits and priorities.
 Millennials have already become some of the most frequent of business travellers and are pushing for mobile technology and greater flexibility in the world of business travel.
 Helping to bring about “bleisure” travel.
 With their demands and expectations, millennials are definitively changing what companies should expect from their traveling employees and demand from their organisation as an employee what they would expect as a consumer.

 Adding personal travel to business travel also adds value to work assignments – which means that bleisure could help improve the travel experience while increasing employee satisfaction and engagement without additional business costs.
 Fixing travel from the presentation to a palace or from a meeting to the mountains is becoming a more regular occurrence.

 Enabling the business traveller to self-manage aspects of their own travel plans